MATCHING GIFT ANNOUNCEMENT: Global Linkages Partner, Water is Life Kenya, agrees to MATCH all donations made after August 1, 2025 up to $30,000!

 With water now available, the Olmoti community has been dreaming of how to use the water to re-green their environment.
 To make this possible, Global Linkages, Water is Life Kenya, and Olmoti have established the Global Linkages Legacy Garden.

-- Maasai History: The garden will harbor medicinal trees, carefully chosen by Maasai elders experienced in traditional medicine.
+3. Maasai History: The garden will harbor trees carefully chosen by Maasai elders.
 This garden will keep their history alive, creating a local attraction for Kenyan travelers.

 Olmoti's Ambitious Tree-Planting Initiative